-The IUS releases a hormone called levonorgestrel into the womb which thickens the cervical mucus making it much harder for sperm to penetrate and reach into the uterus.
+The LNG IUCD releases a hormone called levonorgestrel into the womb which thickens the cervical mucus making it much harder for sperm to penetrate and reach into the uterus.
 In the case that the sperm manages to fertilise an egg, the hormone thins the lining of the uterus so that the egg is less likely to imbed itself into the uterine lining.

 Overview